open-policy-agent/gatekeeper/website/versioned_docs/version-v3.13.x/validating-admission-policy.md

 `Feature State`: Gatekeeper version v3.13+ (pre-alpha)

 > ❗ This feature is pre-alpha, subject to change (feedback is welcome!).
 It is disabled by default.
 To enable the feature,
 > set the `experimental-enable-k8s-native-validation` flag to true and use the [development build of Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/install/#deploying-a-release-using-development-image).
-Do not use this feature with `validate-template-rego` flag enabled, as the policies with cel would get rejected with rego compilation error.
+Do not use this feature with `validate-template-rego` flag enabled, as the policies with CEL would get rejected with Rego compilation error.

 ## Description